UKHO/dotnet-guild/options-pattern/README.md

 ## Benefits

-**Less string literals**: No repeating of string literals (keys) throughout code, which aids refactoring tools and reduces typing errors.
+**Fewer string literals**: No repeating of string literals (keys) throughout code, which aids refactoring tools and reduces typing errors.

 **Type-safety**: A single location to parse string values to strongly-typed properties (the single benefit of using schema languages to enforce type-safety would not give good ROI).